Region Independent Date/Time Formatting in VBScript

 This is a slight tangent from the subject of this post but it’s worthy of explanation.

-In VBScript, a Date/Time is stored as a Date
+In VBScript, a Date/Time is stored as a Date data type which is actually a

-(double-precision floating-point value) where the integer part
+Double (double-precision floating-point value) where the integer part

 denotes the number of whole days since 30th December 1899 and the decimal part